mimikgit/cocoapod-EdgeEngineDeveloper/README.md

+PLEASE NOTE THIS MIMIK EDGEENGINE CLIENT LIBRARY IS NO LONGER BEING MAINTENAINED

+THE NEXT GENERATION CLIENT LIBRARY IS AVAILABLE HERE: https://github.com/mimikgit/cocoapod-EdgeEngine

 # ``EdgeEngineDeveloper``

 mimik Client Library for iOS provides a programmatic way to work with the edgeEngine Runtime to access information about the mobile device on which the application is running.